Homarium: Descriptions

-The Acahean colonies in Italy, Sybaris, Caulon and Crotona similarly established a Homarium as a common forum.
+The Acahean colonies in Italy, Sybaris, Caulon and Kroton similarly established a Homarium as a common forum.

 Pope, in his 1715 Essay introducing his translation of Homer's Iliad, refers a temple erected to Homer as "the true Homærium", and comments on dispute over its locality.
 By 1872 this was described as a back-formation.

-Zeus Homarius
+Zeus Amarios

-Nineteen states of the Achaean League minted triobols (or hemidrachms), small silver coins worth three obols, carrying a bust of Zeus Homarius on the obverse.
-Later bronze coins were minted by the members of the league, also bearing the image of Zeus Homarius, holding a miniature Nike, presenting him a wreath.
+Nineteen states of the Achaean League minted triobols (or hemidrachms), small silver coins worth three obols, carrying a bust of Zeus Amarios on the obverse.
+Later bronze coins were minted by the members of the league, also bearing the image of Zeus Amarios, holding a miniature Nike, presenting him a wreath.
 The later bronze mintage is remarkable for the number of towns and villages that produced coins, some forty five, and the number of die used, estimated at 1600.

 Achaean oath

 The Achaean oath was taken upon the trinity of Hamarium Zeus, Hamarium Athena and Aphrodite.